ultraleetj/liilypond-frescobaldi-fragmentos-snipets-/README.md

 ges8.
 16
 If you wish to have more combos or snipets available or have some of your own and want to share them you can try opening an issue or contacting me.
 The file for importing them is named li-combos.json and you can find it in the table above.

+## the autohotkey ly keypad script

+Inspired by a post on the GNU facebook group for lilypond on another project which announces a physical lilypond keypad, I realized that I do not use my computer's numeric keypad as much as I wanted, so I decided to give it some novelty and hopefully more use.
+When it is off, the keys are remapped to enter notes, and when the right shift is pressed which is closest to the numpad, these keys will enter rhythm values. other keys enter flats, sharps, slurs, ties and rests and change the octaves and the enter key is remapped to the space key.
+The idea is that you can produce lilypond input quickly with just one hand.
+The program can be turned on or off, or be closed completely,  it also reminds you if you have the script active using short beeps (time is configurable) and has every key explained in the first help screen or windows that comes up. it will create a small configuration file but it is still fully portable.
+When it finds no configuration file it will use the default 30 second reminder.

+The script is uploaded both compiled as a windows executable along with its source code.
+Please note, if you are using NVDA, you might wish to install the [numpad nav mode add on](https://addons.nvda-project.org/addons/numpadNavMode.en.html) to be able to use this script effectively.
+UNfortunately I know of no option to replicate this in other screen readers that take advantage of the numeric keypad when it is off.

 ## sources